watalabo/WiPiCap/README.md

 `sudo airmon-ng check kill && sudo airmon-ng wlan0 start`

 Airmon tool kills all the processes which might have to do with wifi chip, and set a new monitor mode interface.
 To check the name of the interface, you can use `iwconfig`.
+While the monitor mode interface is active, the Raspberry Pi will lose wireless internet connection.

 Next, check the channel.
 If you want to capture packets communicating on channel 48, type